Guidelines for A&S Honors Theses

 Occasionally, students will have a primary research mentor who is not a U of L faculty member (for example, research conducted at another institution).
 In this situation, you must identify a U of L faculty member to serve as your local mentor and the U of L mentor must sign the thesis initiation form to indicate that he/she is willing to serve in this role.

 The proposal can be one to five pages long and must include a bibliography or other appropriate indication of your thesis's research base.
 The proposal must state clearly the objective of the thesis and the method(s) you will use to accomplish that objective.
 Organize your proposal to provide answers to the following questions: What is your topic?
 Why does this topic merit further study?
 What is the context for your investigation of this topic (in other words, what relevant secondary materials have been published on your topic)?
 How are you going to investigate this topic?
 What conclusions do you anticipate?
 Essentially, you are formulating a tentative thesis about your topic, and proposing a line of argument and methodology to support it.
 Be absolutely certain that you understand the difference between a topic (defined area of study) and a thesis (a statement of the argument you intend to make): proposals that address a topic without venturing a thesis are unlikely to be approved.
 The bibliography should contain a minimum of 10-12 specific secondary sources and use the documentation style relevant to your subject.
-Your proposal will be reviewed by the College Honors Thesis Committee, and may be returned to you with suggestions for revision.
-When your proposal is reviewed, the Honors Office will notify you of the committee's action.
+Your proposal will be reviewed by the Senior Honors Thesis Committee, and it may be returned to you with suggestions for revision.
+When your proposal is reviewed, the thesis coordinator (Kirsten Armstrong) will notify you via e-mail of the committee's action.

 Because the end of each semester is typically very busy for all involved, please start polling all committee members well in advance for available days and times for the oral defense.
 Leave enough time between the defense and the deadline for turning in the final thesis to allow for revisions (about one week).
 Ideally, the final draft of the thesis (i.e., already approved by the mentor) should be delivered to committee members two weeks in advance of the scheduled defense; if less than this, permission should be sought by all committee members.
 Some committee members prefer hard copies and others electronic versions; ask committee members for their preference and make the document available to them accordingly.

 Students are required to seek out room reservations at least two weeks in advance of their proposed defense date.
 Also, students are encouraged to seek spaces in their major departments to hold their defenses before they consult Honors for room availability.
 There are only two classrooms available to students to use for defenses: Honors House, room 204 and the Etscorn Honors Center, room 132.
 Defenses are limited to hours during which the Honors Program operate (8 a.m. to 5:00 p.m. during the semester) and during which classes are not taking place in the room.
 Any special arrangements for the review of the thesis (such as an art exhibition or theater performance) shall be handled by the student.
-When scheduling a Defense location, please send your request to firstname.lastname@example.org, along with your proposed date and time and a subject line 'Thesis Defense Request'.
+When scheduling a defense location, please send your request to email@example.com, along with your proposed date and time and a subject line 'Thesis Defense Request'.
 At your U of L e-mail address, you will receive confirmation or a rejection of this reservation in a timely fashion.

 The defense is a formal oral